CodingNomads/stayathome-mentorship/README.md

 - ✅ Offer companionship and support in this time of need

 [Apply here](https://codingnomads.github.io/stayathome-mentorship/index.html) to become a temporary volunteer mentor with CodingNomads’ #StayAtHome Mentorship Program.
 Get paired with a student who wants to learn your skills, and help them take steps towards a new career.
-This is an entirely free service, and an opportunity for all of us to make the best use of our time and resources to help our global community.
+This is an entirely free service, and an opportunity to use our skills and resources to help people in need.
 [More info](https://github.com/CodingNomads/stayathome-mentorship/blob/master/README.md)

 ---